 In this paper, we propose and evaluate learning-based approaches to recognize dialect features.
 We focus on Indian English, given the availability of domain expertise and labeled corpora for evaluation.
 First, we consider a standard multitask classification approach, in which a pretrained transformer~\cite{vaswani2017attention} is fine-tuned to recognize a set of dialect features.
 The architecture can be trained from two possible sources of supervision: (1) thousands of labeled corpus examples, (2) a small set of \emph{minimal pairs}, which are hand-crafted examples designed to highlight the key aspects of each dialect feature (as in the ``typical example'' field of \autoref{fig:dialect-feature-example}).
-Because most dialects have little or no labeled data,\footnote{While data is frequently labeled at the \textit{language} level and sometimes at the level of nation-level \textit{locales}, finding dialect-level annotations is far less common.} the latter scenario is more realistic across most dialects.
-We also consider a novel multitask architecture, which learns across multiple features by encoding the feature names and descriptions, similar to recent work on few-shot or zero-shot multitask learning~\cite{logeswaran2019zero,brown2020language}.
+Because most dialects have little or no labeled data, the latter scenario is more realistic for most dialects.
+We also consider a multitask architecture that learns across multiple features by encoding the feature names, similar to recent work on few-shot or zero-shot multitask learning~\cite{logeswaran2019zero,brown2020language}.

-Empirical evaluations of these models are described in Sections~\ref{sec:evaluations} and \ref{sec:eval-density}.
-To summarize our main findings: \begin{itemize}[itemsep=0pt] \item It is possible to learn to detect individual dialect features: several features can be recognized with high accuracy given a large corpus of about 10k labeled examples, and the best model achieves a macro-AUC of $0.857$ across a set of ten grammatical features for which a large test set is available. \item Comparable performance (macro-AUC=$0.827$) can be achieved with little annotation, using roughly five minimal pairs per feature. \item Our dialect feature recognizers can be combined into a dialect density measure (DDM), allowing for the ranking of transcripts by dialect density. \item The dialect feature recognizers can also be used as document classifiers, determining whether conversational transcripts are in Indian or U.S. English. \end{itemize}
+In Sections~\ref{sec:evaluations} and \ref{sec:eval-density}, we discuss empirical evaluations of these models.
+Our main findings are: \begin{itemize}[leftmargin=*,itemsep=0pt] \item It is possible to detect individual dialect features: several features can be recognized with reasonably high accuracy.
+Our best models achieve a macro-AUC of $.848$ across ten grammatical features for which a large test set is available. \item This performance can be obtained by training on roughly five minimal pairs per feature.
+Minimal pairs are significantly more effective for training than a comparable number of corpus examples. \item Dialect feature recognizers can be used to rank documents by their density of dialect features, enabling within-dialect density computation for Indian English and accurate classification between Indian and U.S. English. \end{itemize}